This article is a recipe for reaching your ideal job goal in the shortest amount of time.

 Your resume should look good, but it is the story it tells that people will remember and that will get you hired.

-If you’ve got 6 hours, put 3 of them into writing your Performance Profile, 2 into writing the resume content and 1 into making sure the format looks good and that the grammar is correct.
+If you’ve got six hours, but three of them into writing your Performance Profile, two into writing the resume content, and one into making sure the format looks good and that the grammar is correct.

 Design DOES Matter: Top Formatting Mistakes to Avoid

-That said, the design does matter.
+The design of your resume does matter.
+A flashy design without compelling content is pointless, but your resume does need to look nice.
 For this reason, I’ve shared a few simple, clean templates that you can download and use or modify.

 Let’s look at these in detail.

 Type Font and Font Color: